itdxer/blog.itdxer.com/_posts/2020-03-16-the-mathematical-necessity-for-beautiful-solutions.md

 This problem bothered me for a while, since this is a beautiful mathematical pattern that breaks at one point and creates two unplesent exceptions.
-I tried to find a nice way of reformulating this problem in the way can allow beutiful pattern emerge in some similar representation of the same problem.
-Soon after a discovered this problem, [Numberphile channel](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A) published a [video](https://youtu.be/bJOuzqu3MUQ) that discussed a very interesting topic of a circle inversion.
-This topic allowed me to find much better representation to this sequence of circle.
+I tried to find a nice way of reformulating this problem in the way that can allow beutiful pattern to emerge in some similar representation of the same problem.
+Soon after, I discovered one trick used to prove Ptolemy's theorem.
+[Numberphile channel](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A) published a [video](https://youtu.be/bJOuzqu3MUQ) that discussed a very interesting topic of a circle inversion.
+This topic allowed me to find much better representation to the problem.
 The idea is known as **inversion in a circle** (from the [Excursion Through Inversion](http://jwilson.coe.uga.edu/EMT600/STORAGE/Inversion/inversion.html) article).